perladvent/perldotcom/content/article/_pub_2005_03_24_perl_dns.md

     dnscmd dnssrv.my.dom.ain /RecordDelete my.dom.ain host1 A 10.20.40.5

-This opens the very welcome opportunity to run `dnscmd` remotelyâfrom your workstation, for exampleâwhich frees you from the need to log in to your DNS server.
+This opens the very welcome opportunity to run `dnscmd` remotely—from your workstation, for example—which frees you from the need to log in to your DNS server.

 ### [WDNS.PL](/media/_pub_2005_03_24_perl_dns/wdns.pl) (The Script)